Search This Site

 CPU

-AMD recently released their latest Athlon X2 processor, the 4850e.
-This is a very efficient CPU running at 2.5GHz per core.
+AMD's Athlon X2 processor, the 4850e is a sturdy unit.
+This is still a very efficient CPU running at 2.5GHz per core.
 The price on the 4850e is very reasonable and that, combined with the lower power usage of the chip, makes it a nice choice for a Media Center PC.

 Motherboard